restic/restic/doc/030_preparing_a_new_repo.rst

 For an S3-compatible server that is not Amazon (like Minio, see below), or is only available via HTTP, you can specify the URL to the server like this: ``s3:http://server:port/bucket_name``.

-.. note:: Currently, restic only supports defining the `path-style URLs <https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro>`__.
-Virtual-hosted–style URLs, where the bucket name is in the
+.. note:: restic expects `path-style URLs <https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro>`__
-          hostname itself (like ``bucket_name.s3.us-west-2.amazonaws.com``),
+          like for example ````s3.us-west-2.amazonaws.com/bucket_name``.
+          Virtual-hosted–style URLs like ``bucket_name.s3.us-west-2.amazonaws.com``,
-          is not supported.
-It should be written in the path-style URL instead, for example ``s3.us-west-2.amazonaws.com/bucket_name``.
+          where the bucket name is part of the hostname are not supported.
+These must be converted to path-style URLs instead, for example ``s3.us-west-2.amazonaws.com/bucket_name``.

 .. note:: Certain S3-compatible servers do not properly implement the
           ``ListObjectsV2`` API, most notably Ceph versions before v14.2.5.
 On these